alexander-shch/blog-multi-projects/README.md

 - - DB handled with typeorm and pg - Posts and users creation and fetching works with relations
 - - Still need to add more logic for update and delete
 - Auth - Works
 - - Not sure if to init user entity and pass it as a class into the request or leave as is?
-Will benefit for dataSource and db craete docs but that's it
+Will benefit for dataSource and db create docs but that's it
 - - All end points are behind auth
 - - Special IsPublic decorator was created as only a small sum are open API calls for example login / register